docQodly/docs/docs/concepts/orda/data.md

 * You create an empty entity using the `dataclass.new()` function.
 * You create a new reference to a database record using ORDA functions such as `entity.next()` or `entityselection.first()`.

-Keep in mind that the entity is only created in memory.
+At this moment, the entity is only created in memory.
 If you want to add it to the datastore, you must call the `entity.save()` function.

 Entity attributes are directly available as properties of the entity object.
 For more information, please refer to [Using entity attributes](#using-entity-attributes).

 For example, we want to create a new entity in the "Employee" dataclass in the current datastore with "John" and "Dupont" assigned to the firstname and name attributes:

 ```4d
-var $myEntity : cs.EmployeeEntity
+var myEntity : cs.EmployeeEntity
-$myEntity:=ds.Employee.new() //Create a new object of the entity type
+myEntity=ds.Employee.new() //Create a new object of the entity type
-$myEntity.name:="Dupont" //assign 'Dupont' to the 'name' attribute
+myEntity.name="Dupont" //assign 'Dupont' to the 'name' attribute
-$myEntity.firstname:="John" //assign 'John' to the 'firstname' attribute
+myEntity.firstname="John" //assign 'John' to the 'firstname' attribute
-$myEntity.save() //save the entity
+myEntity.save() //save the entity
 ```